David-Rhoadess/Blockchain-mini-project/README.md

 Aknowledgements:

-We talked with CS Tutor Boston about Java format stings and String.format.
+We talked with CS Tutor Boston Gunderson about Java format stings and String.format.

 We referenced the assignmemt for function descriptions and implementation hints

- We referenced various Java documentation

- David talked with Shibam about updating MessageDigest, the answer ended up being in the Q&A section of the assingment
+David talked with Shibam Mukhopadhyay about updating MessageDigest

- David talked with Ellie (tutor) about criver structure
+David talked with Ellie Seehorn about driver structure